 You can see how much properties have sold for via Land Registry figures on the official Government website.

 Simply type in the road names or postcodes to get a full breakdown of prices achieved and the transaction dates.

-Websites such as Findahood provide information such crime statistics, the average ages of residents, and even their religious views!
+Websites such as Findahood provide useful information such crime statistics too.

 Local estate agents will also be a great source of information.
 Speak to them as early as you can so they know what properties might be of interest.